mbledek/Radio-Broadcasting-Bot/README.md

  - admin_role is the ID of an admin role from your server
  - proposition_channel is the ID of the channel to which propositions will be sent
  - default_playlist is the link to a spotify playlist from which the bot will add random songs (/losowe)
+ - default_volume is the percentage of volume that the bot will automatically set when starting playback